 Write a 500 to 1,000-word essay on how smoking affects the community as a whole, and what young people can do to address this with their peers.

 - To apply you must be enrolled in a high school curriculum, be on track to graduate on time, and intend to work toward a university degree following graduation

-- You must submit an official high school transcript
+- You must submit an official high school or college transcript

 How To Apply